 Signs and Symptoms of Dual Diagnosis

 So, how do you know if you have a dual diagnosis?
-Determining if you are suffering with dual addiction problems can be difficult as there is not one definitive way to make that determination.
+Determining if you are suffering from dual addiction problems can be difficult as there is no one definitive way to make that determination.
 In some cases, you develop the mental disorder first which can then lead you to use drugs or alcohol to help you feel better.
 In other cases, you might develop the drug abuse first and it leads to mental or emotional issues over time.

 Identifying characteristics of a dual diagnosis is essential as well.
 An American Journal of Drug and Alcohol Abuse study found that people who received a dual diagnosis typically had:

 - A psychiatric hospitalization history

 - A multiple drug abuse history

 The symptoms and signs of dual diagnosis can vary greatly since there are many combinations of illnesses and disorders that can occur.